adidenko/powerline/README.md

 Installation
 ------------

-Just run the following commands under the user you want to configure powerline for (does not require sudo privileges).
+**Ubuntu 13.10:** Just run the following commands under the user you want to configure powerline for (does not require sudo privileges):

 ```bash
 pip install --user git+git://github.com/Lokaltog/powerline